-Canon 1D X Mark II versus Canon T5
+Canon 1D X Mark II vs T5

-The Canon EOS-1D X Mark II and the Canon EOS Rebel T5 (labelled Canon 1200D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2014.
+The Canon EOS-1D X Mark II and the Canon EOS Rebel T5 (labelled Canon 1200D in some countries) are two digital cameras that were announced, respectively, in February 2016 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C (T5) sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the T5 provides 17.9 MP.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the T5 provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5 is considerably smaller (51 percent) than the Canon 1D X Mark II.
 Moreover, the T5 is substantially lighter (69 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the T5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DX Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (T5).
 You can compare the optics available in the Canon EF Lens Catalog.